stat545ubc-2021/jana-mini-data-analysis/README.md

 **Milestone 1** (complete)

 October 9, 2021
-This milestone focusses on exploring the datasets found in the `datateachr` package.
-I eventually narrow down to one dataset, in this case, I choose the *apt_buildings* dataset.
-I explore the data and formulate 4 research questions.
+Initial data exploration, data selection, and formulating research questions

 **Milestone 2** (complete)

 October 19, 2021
-This milestone focusses on further exploring the research questions formulated in Milestone 1 by using various plotting and summarizing techniques shown in class.
-I reflect on my progress on the research questions.
-Lastly, I explore if the data is tidy or not.
+Refining research questions

-**Milestone 3** (not yet started)
+**Milestone 3** (complete)

 October 23, 2021
+Concluding exploration

 ## List of Files

 - `README.md`: This file.
 Summarizes project goals and project progress.
-- `mini-data-analysis-1.Rmd`: R markdown file that contains all of exploration done for Milestone 1.
+- `milestone-1/`: folder that contains all of the files used for Milestone 1.
-- `mini-data-analysis-1.md`: Markdown file that is the knitted version of the  `mini-data-analysis-1.Rmd` file
-- `mini-data-analysis-1_files/`: Folder that contains the figures produced by  `mini-data-analysis-1.md` file
-- `mini-data-analysis-2.Rmd`: R markdown file that contains all of exploration done for Milestone 2.
+- `milestone-2/`: folder that contains all of the files used for Milestone 2.
-- `mini-data-analysis-2.md`: Markdown file that is the knitted version of the  `mini-data-analysis-2.Rmd` file
-- `mini-data-analysis-2_files/`: Folder that contains the figures produced by  `mini-data-analysis-2.md` file
+- `milestone-3/`: folder that contains all of the files used for Milestone 3.